zsb8/Python_Spark_Mllib_DecisionTree/README.md

-This is a sample code and not actual business code.
-Therefore, I cannot share the company's proprietary code. <br>
-However, the data used in this sample code is publicly available. <br>
+This is a sample code and not actual business code.The data used in this sample code is publicly available. <br>

 # Python_Spark_DecisionTree
 Use DecisionTree and BinaryClassificationMetrics to find evergreen webside.